 Limescale could form if the anode is too close to the hot water tank walls and the current flows too fast between the two materials.
 Corro-Protec, unlike other powered anode, have a design that prevents this type of reaction.
 Indeed, the white plastic present in the top of the titanium anode prevents this kind of reaction and ensures that the anode is well positioned in the tank.

-Does the anode protect the bottom of the water heater even if it is shorter than the original one (magnesium sacrificial anode rod)?
+Does a Powered Anode protect the bottom of the water heater even if it is shorter than the original anode?

 Since the sacrificial anode must sacrifice itself to protect the hot water tank, it is important that the anode is large enough to last for several years.
 More than your water is hard, the less the anode will last.
 However, the powered anodes rod do not work in the same way, so they are much smaller.